helgridly/canonize/drafts/qualms-zen-transmission.md

 @IkkyusDen A practitioner with deep and broad ties across the Zen community *might* be able to query the grapevine to determine whether a lineage is reputable or beset by drama.
 But that's nigh-impossible for a new student.

 @IkkyusDen I wish I had an answer but I don't.
 As you can probably tell, this question is live for me!
 So far my approach is to try and find a different tradition that has a decent amount to say about "after kensho".

+selflathing>     @nograsper @sabethunder the large number of awakened teachers who have still got up
+                 to all sorts of unpleasant behaviour suggests that one does not necessarily follow from the other
+                 1806430011206865138 @nograsper 1806427356526948828

+                 @nograsper @sabethunder taizan maezumi, eido shimano, richard baker come to mind without much effort. maezumi even atoned for having an affair with a student and even *still* ended up drowning in a bathtub because he was drunk 1806430590478020664